Cleaning Social Media to Get a Job

 3. Work Seriously on Your LinkedIn Profile

-Creating a LinkedIn profile means building up a special network for job recruitment.
-Even if you don’t have any suspicious data of yours, it’s a good idea to post some of your pictures or start writing a blog, disclosing about your professional interests or any obtained job experiences.
+Creating a LinkedIn profile means building up a unique network for job recruitment.
+Even if you don’t have any suspicious data, it’s a good idea to post some of your pictures or start writing a blog, disclosing your professional interests or any obtained job experiences.

 Additionally, you might want to request LinkedIn recommendations to make your profile look even more professional and trustworthy.